andrefrco/healthcheck/README.md

 # healthcheck

-This application aims to validate the http status to perform the testing of third party tools
+Simple golang application aims to validate the http status to perform the testing of third party tools